WASHINGTON (AP) — They were the 13 days that transformed the White House.

 Even for an administration that spent most of 2017 throwing off headlines at a dizzying pace, events in the second half of July unfolded at breakneck speed.
 They encapsulated both the promise and peril of President Donald Trump's first year in office — and yielded aftershocks that reverberate within the White House even as the calendar turns to 2018.

-From the outside, it was an unruly stretch that threatened to turn the White House into a sideshow.
-Inside the West Wing, the chaotic days between July 19-31 stand as a panicked memory but also one that also paved the way for future successes, according to nearly two dozen administration officials, outside advisers and lawmakers.
-Most of those interviewed for this account spoke anonymously because they were not authorized to talk publicly about private discussions.
+Inside the West Wing, the chaotic days between July 19-31 stand as a panicked memory but also one that paved the way for future successes, according to nearly two dozen administration officials, outside advisers and lawmakers.
+Most of those interviewed for this account spoke anonymously because they were not authorized to publicly discuss private events.

 For the record, though: "That was the extreme," said former press secretary Sean Spicer.

 A leading driver of the chaos was Anthony Scaramucci, who was hired to be the White House's communications director on July 21, aiming to usher in a new era at a White House riven by in-fighting, drowning in bad press and struggling to maintain credibility.

 But his shockingly brief tenure — some White House aides have taken to calling a short period of time a "Mooch" — underscored the drama that frequently paralyzed the West Wing.
 Spicer quit in protest.
 Scaramucci fired one staffer and threatened to push out others as he vowed to cut down on leaks.
 But many in the White House believed that was a cover for his own agenda.
 Believing that chief strategist Steve Bannon and Chief of Staff Reince Priebus had initially blocked his entrance to the White House, Scaramucci moved to oust the pair, culminating in an infamous and vulgar New Yorker interview attacking them.